apache/trafficserver/doc/reference/api/TSMimeHdrFieldValueStringGet.en.rst

 Description
 ===========

-MIME headers and fields can be components of request headers, response headers, or standalone headers created within your plugin.
-The various functions here are all used to access header values of specific types, but it is up to the caller to know if a header has appropriate semantics for the API used.
+MIME headers and fields can be components of request headers, response headers, or standalone headers created within a Traffic Server plugin.
+The functions here are all used to access header values of specific types, but it is up to the caller to know if a header has appropriate semantics for the API used.
 For all but :func:`TSMimeHdrFieldValueStringGet`, an appropriate data conversion algorithm is applied to the header field string.

-All APIs takes an argument with the :type:`TSMBuffer` marshal buffer, and the :type:`TSMLoc` for the location to headers.
-In addition, the required :data:`field` argument is the locator of a specific header value, as returned by e.g. :func:`TSMimeHdrFieldFind`.
+All the APIs take a :type:`TSMBuffer` marshal buffer argument, and a :type:`TSMLoc` argument indicating the location of the HTTP headers.
+The required :data:`field` argument is the locator of a specific header value, as returned by an accessor function such as :func:`TSMimeHdrFieldFind`.

-Within the header field, comma separated values can be retrieved with an index (:data:`idx`) ranging from 0 to the max number of fields for this value; this max is retrieved using :func:`TSMimeHdrFieldValuesCount`.
-An :data:`idx` value of ``-1`` has the semantics of retrieving the entire header value, regardless of how many comma separated values there are.
-If a header is not comma separated, an :data:`idx` of :data:`0` or :data:`-1` are the same, but the latter is definitely preferred and recommended.
+Within the header field, comma-separated values can be retrieved with an index (:data:`idx`) ranging from 0 to the maximum number of fields for this value; this maximum is retrieved using :func:`TSMimeHdrFieldValuesCount`.
+An :data:`idx` value of ``-1`` has the semantics of retrieving the entire header value, regardless of how many comma-separated values there are.
+If a header is not comma-separated, an :data:`idx` of :data:`0` or :data:`-1` are the same, but the latter is preferred.

-For :func:`TSMimeHdrFieldValueStringGet`, an additional parameter can be provided, which is populated with the length of the string returned.
-If this argument is NULL, it is not derefenced and no length is returned.
+:func:`TSMimeHdrFieldValueStringGet` returns a pointer to the header value, and populated :data:`value_len_ptr` with the length of the value in bytes.
+The returned header value is not NUL-terminated.

 Return values
 =============